 1. It took Liston many years to earn a shot at the title, in part, because he was an ex-con, and was considered by many sportswriters and guardians of boxing to be bad person to have as champion.
 It was because of this struggle even to get a shot at the title that made being champion even more precious and important to Liston than it might ordinarily have been.
 (And under ordinary circumstances, it is a remarkable accomplishment for any boxer to become champion and would virtually have to be threatened with murder to throw the title away in a fixed fight.
 The title simply meant too much to Liston to throw it away in a fixed fight against a fighter like Clay for whom he had no respect.

 2. When a great deal of money begins to flow to the underdog in the prizefight, the bookies, sensibly, change the odds to avoid taking a bath.
 After all, if a lot of money starts appearing for the underdog, the bookies begin to get suspicious.
 If anyone would know that a fix was in, it would in fact be the bookies.
-Therefore, the mob wise guys simply couldn’t get the gorgeous 7-to-1 odds against Clay once they started betting heavily on Clay.
+Therefore, the mob wise guys simply could not get the gorgeous 7-to-1 odds against Clay once they started betting heavily on Clay.

 3. Having Liston with the title was worth more to the gangsters than having Clay win it, even if the gangsters could make a killing on the odds.
 Controlling champions has always been what the mob wanted in post-World War II boxing and it had the biggest prize of all with Liston holding the heavyweight belt.
 Besides, with news of Clay affiliations with the Nation of Islam emerging in the press, the mob would hardly think it could gain control of him.
 A bird in the hand is worth any number of such creatures in a bush.

 4. The boxing experts simply did not think clearly about the fight and thus distorted it in the public’s mind.
 Clay always should have been given a much greater chance of winning than he was.
 First, he was bigger, stronger, and faster than Patterson.
 Second, Liston was so sure he would win that he did not train seriously for the fight.
 Third, Liston had fought less than two rounds of actual competitive boxing in the two years prior to the Clay fight.
 Clay had fought nine times during the same period.
 Fourth, it was very likely that Liston was 40 years old, not 32 as he claimed.
 So, an undertrained, aging champion was fighting a 22-year skilled fighter who had the fastest hands and feet of any heavyweight in modern times.
 Any rational analyst should have given Clay at least a decent chance of winning.
-Hindsight is 20-20 but what good are experts if they can’t see the obvious in the moment.
+Hindsight is 20-20 but what good are experts if they cannot see the obvious in the moment.

 5. Liston claimed he could not continue the fight because he injured his shoulder, which required surgery after the fight.
 Also, Liston had a huge victory party planned for after the fight with signs welcoming “the champ” and a multitude of friends and well-wishers.
 Why would someone prepare this sort of celebration if he planned to throw the fight—to exacerbate his own embarrassment?